junnjun/Keras_SuperResolution_SRResNet/README.md

 A Keras implementation of super-resolution ResNet from ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/abs/1609.04802), as a part of a master thesis project "Super-resolving cardiac MR images using deep learning" at Linköping University.

+Super-resolution on 3D cardiac MR volumes (using PyTorch) can be found [here](https://github.com/junnjun/3D-Super-resolution) (private at the moment)

 ## Dataset

 2D balanced-ssfp slices were used for training/inference.
 2D slices were obtained from cine balanced-ssfp volume with spatial resolution of 1 x 1 x 8 mm^3.
 Obtained 2D slices are used as a hight-resolution target for training the network.
 Low-resolution input was created by downsampling with bicubic interpolation and adding Gaussian blurring with sigma = 1.0.